sec-bit/ckb-zkp/README.md

 | bls12_381, bn_256 | 115472            | bn_256      | 222454238               | 0                   |
 | bls12_381, bn_256 | 115472            | bls12_381   | 354845813               | 0                   |

+### Further optimizations

+We have accomplished the main goal we set for the Milestone-I of the [zkp-toolkit-ckb](https://talk.nervos.org/t/secbit-labs-zkp-toolkit-ckb-a-zero-knowledge-proof-toolkit-for-ckb/4254), which was a simple on-chain verifier for CKB.
+The proof-of-concept smart contract code shows that we can make a usable zkp verifier for CKB with pure Rust without modifying the underlying chain.
+This also gives us a baseline on the performance of zkp verifiers for CKB-VM.

+We'll implement more zkp verifiers in the following milestones, looking at reducing the binary size and [execution](https://xuejie.space/2020_03_03_introduction_to_ckb_script_programming_performant_wasm/) [cost](https://xuejie.space/2020_04_09_language_choices/), as well as the best practice to integrate with other contracts.

 ## Troubleshooting